theislab/single-cell-best-practices/README.md

 ## Acknowledgements

 This tutorial would not be possible without the input of all Theislab members and the countless benchmarks and reviews of various single-cell tools by the community.
-Furthermore, the tutorial book's technical backend was adapt from the [scikit-learn-mooc](https://github.com/INRIA/scikit-learn-mooc).
+Furthermore, the tutorial book's technical backend was adapted from the [scikit-learn-mooc](https://github.com/INRIA/scikit-learn-mooc).